Jamaica Maroon Community Project

 Community Volunteering with Maroons in Jamaica

 The main source of livelihood for Accompong is farming, which is done by 90% of men.
 Women mainly stay at home while 10% are shopkeepers and 10% farmers.
 The main issues affecting the community are unemployment (16% of the community is unemployed), lack of trained teachers, poor parenting, illiteracy, insufficient cultural preservation, lack of a play area for the children, lack of access to adequate health care, lack of safety signs, poor road conditions, and lack of water in some areas.
 Maroon communities are excluded from external state support and they do not benefit from social and infrastructure programs.

 The history of Accompong dates back over 200 years.
 There are oral historians and documents that tell the old intriguing story of Accompong Town.
 Jamaican’s see Maroons as special people and are viewed with respect because of their gallant fight for freedom.
 This gives them a unique place in the heart of many Jamaicans, particularly those with an academic knowledge of the historic events leading up to the freedom from the British.
 They are remembered each year on January 6th when there is a huge community celebration, which gets national promotion and considerable media focus.

 Volunteers live in Accompong with a Jamaican host family, who will ensure that you soon feel at home and integrated into community life.
-Volunteers should have a mature attitude and be able to work independently.
+This project is in a remote location about three and a half hours from Mandeville, and volunteers should therefore have a mature attitude and be able to work independently.